deep-diver/ai-paper-reviewer/content/paper-reviews/2410.10812/index.md

 ![](figures/figures_17_8.png)

-> 🔼 The figure shows reconstruction quality comparison between VAR and HART tokenizers, highlighting how HART's hybrid tokenization solves detail loss and distortion issues present in VAR's discrete tokenizer.
+> 🔼 The figure shows a comparison of reconstruction quality between VAR and HART tokenizers, highlighting HART's improved ability to reconstruct image details.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: Reconstruction quality comparison between VAR and HART tokenizers.
 The discrete tokenizer employed by VAR will lose some details or have some distortion during the reconstruction, which is solved by hybrid tokenization in HART.
 Please zoom in for details in 1k images.